 This is the default for the side view.

 This option will show the stacked side view of the current swath buffer using the same "shine through" method described with the Stacked Fan above.
 This view will show a depth or range stack depending on the selected stacking option.
 Using any of the cursor modes on this view will move the ping to the indicated ping number.
 You cannot use this view to add single soundings, geo-pick a location or add an ENC point object.
 This is because a picked point on this display represents the accumulation of many beams across the swath.
 Using any of the selection modes will allow you to add many new soundings to your bathymetric solution.
 Be sure that before using these options, you first filter out background noise using the options in the settings dialog.

 Additionally, a vertical red line is drawn to show the location of the current ping.
 This line will move as you move the slider in the Qimera Swath Editor Dock.

 Side View - Entire Line

 This option works the same as the one above, except it will show the stacked side view of the entire line.
 If you are also stacking the fan view, you will see dotted lines alongside the red ping indicator line to show you the ping range in the current fan stack.

 This option will show a range stack in the Side View.
 Range stacking will display the maximum value from each beam at the same range.
 This will distort the image as show below.

 This option will show a depth stack in the Side View.
 Depth stacking takes the maximum value of each beam at a specific depth.
-This provides an approximately geo-corrected image as shown below.
-It's as if the view point is looking through the water column perpendicular to the direction of travel.
+This provides an approximate geo-corrected image as shown below.
+It is as if the view point is looking through the water column perpendicular to the direction of travel.